ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 (Um, but after that I feel obliged to give at least *some* safety information.
 So here goes: if you're not in the UK, this may be a bad idea.
 Don't use credit cards to deposit funds; it seems they interpret that as a cash transaction and charge fees.
 Start small; that way there's less at risk in case you do something silly like use a credit card to deposit funds.
 Probably don't expect to earn lots of money this way, either in total or per-hour.)

 Instead, I want to go into the math behind it, in more depth than I've seen in other places.
+None of this math is complicated, but some of it is useful, and I haven't seen anyone do it before.
+(I even deliberately went looking.)

 **A simple example**